jhpyle/docassemble/_docs/functions.md

 parameters: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`), and a [Python dictionary] containing the variables you want to set.
-In addition, it can take a fourth parameter, an encryption key for decrypting the interview answers.
-(The fourth parameter can also be specified as the keyword argument `secret`).
-If the interview is encrypted, the fourth parameter is required.

-For example, if you run this:
+If you run this:

 {% highlight python %}
 vars = {"defense['latches']": False, "client.phone_number": "202-555-3434"}
-set_session_variables(filename, session_id, vars, secret)
+set_session_variables(filename, session_id, vars)
 {% endhighlight %}

 Then the following statements will be executed in the interview